Shimizu-Technology/hafaloha_frontend/docs/image_optimization.md

 Hafaloha uses Netlify's Image CDN service to optimize image loading performance throughout the application.
 This document outlines the implementation details, configuration, and best practices for image handling.

+The implementation leverages modern web techniques including responsive images with `srcset` and `sizes` attributes, lazy loading, and automatic format selection to provide the best possible user experience.

 ## Architecture

 ### Image Storage and Delivery Flow